GreenShadowMaker/shadowgw2trails/README.md

-My Trails for Guild Wars 2  Taco
+# My Trails for Guild Wars 2  Taco

-Contents:
+## Contents:
  End of Dragons Hero Point Run (no jade sea yet)
  Path after arborstone scroll to Setiung

-Instructions:
+## Instructions:
-Copy  shadow.xml to POI
+- Copy  shadow.xml to POI
-Copy Data/shadow to Data
+- Copy Data/shadow to Data

+## Notes
 I'm having trouble getting a .taco to work, hope to have it working later